PetterTech/blog/content/posts/2013-11-01-powercli-consolidate-all-vms-that-need-consolidation.md

 Robert van den Nieuwendijk has a nice post on how to use PowerCLI to find VMs that need consolidation and then how to start consolidation.
 You can that post here: <a href="http://rvdnieuwendijk.com/2012/09/26/use-powercli-to-consolidate-snapshots-in-vsphere-5/" target="_blank" rel="noopener">http://rvdnieuwendijk.com/2012/09/26/use-powercli-to-consolidate-snapshots-in-vsphere-5/</a>

 But, as always, I prefer to make a function of these kind of things.
 A function is much easier to remember than a bunch of parameters and cmdlets.
-So here&#8217;s the code for a function that will search through the vCentre for VMs that need disk consolidation:
+So here's the code for a function that will search through the vCentre for VMs that need disk consolidation:

  ```
 function Start-Consolidation